Mashpoe/cpp-unique-void/README.md

 # unique_void
 A smart pointer that stores any type as a void* and properly deletes it using type erasure.

-This class does not require the user to manually pass in a template argument or a deleter, but it must be initialized with a pointer of the original type.
+This class does not require the user to manually pass in a template argument or a deleter, but it must be initialized with a pointer of the original type:

 ```c++
 #include <string>